Olasumbo26/peer_review1/README.md

 # peer_review
-ISSUES WITH SECENARIO                                              HOW TO IMPROVE
+ISSUES WITH SCENARIO                                              HOW TO IMPROVE
 Feature: Ssearching	                                               Spelt incorectly- should be Searching I want to be able to search the site	                             I will write "As a user of the site" So that I can find information I am looking for	                   I will break it down "I want to be able to search, so that I can find the                                                                    information I am looking for